A01802830/food-security-anonymization-pipeline/README.md

 # Food Security Interviews: Hybrid Anonymization Pipeline (spaCy + GLiNER + LLM)

-Automatic anonymization of Spanish (es-MX) interview transcripts from a food security study.
+Automatic anonymization of Spanish interview transcripts from a food security study.
 The pipeline detects sensitive named entities (people `PERSONA`, places `LUGAR` and organizations `ORGANIZACION`) with two NER models, merges and filters their candidates, asks a local LLM (via Ollama) to confirm or reject each one, and finally replaces every confirmed